plone/cookieplone-templates/README.md

 ## About

-Powered by [Cookieplone](https://github.com/plone/cookieplone "Link to the GitHub repository of Cookieplone" ), a collection of templates intended to be used by Plone integrators.
+Powered by [Cookieplone](https://github.com/plone/cookieplone "Link to the GitHub repository of Cookieplone"), this project is a collection of templates intended to be used by Plone integrators.

 ## Prerequisites

-- **[pipx](https://pipx.pypa.io/ "Link to the website of pipx")**: A tool for installing and running Python applications.
+- **[pipx](https://pipx.pypa.io/stable/ "Link to the website of pipx")**: A tool for installing and running Python applications.

 ## Installation 💾